SugarcaneMC/ModularMC/README.md

 # ModularMC
-A modular Minecraft server made in Java.
+A modular Minecraft server made in Rust.
-We may try to unite the APIs.
-Maybe...